 Currently, this tool is can only be added via Manual LTI configuration.
 The configuration details will be sent to the Pilot users separately once their access has been set by the administrators.

 In the appropriate topic or week section, click Add an activity or resource.
-In the resulting pop-up, select External tool from the list and click Add.
+In the resulting pop-up, select External tool.

 On the ‘Adding a new External tool’ page, type a name for your activity and Select Show more.